 Meeting dates and times vary.

 Programs for large & small contractors to exchange information on the latest trends and regulations, and create mutually beneficial partnerships with local, state and federal agencies.
-Programs include 6 Breakfasts, a Matchmaker – Victory in Procurement (VIP) Event, and a Chamber Business After Hours featuring Government Contracting.
+Programs include 6 Breakfasts covering a variety of topics, and two Matchmakers –when large contractors & agencies meet one-on-one with our small business owners.
 Contact Suzanne Lewis for more information.

 Meeting dates and times vary.

 Connects businesses and individuals with preventative measures and services available to improve wellness in the workplace and overall health & quality of life.
-Programs include: Health & Wellness event that features current trends, business opportunities, and challenges; a Healthcare Policy Breakfast with information pertaining to the nation’s healthcare industry; and partner with regional organizations by participating in health & wellness related programs.
+They partner with regional organizations by participating in health & wellness related programs; and support the Chamber’s annual Transitions and Frostbite Scramble events.
 Contact Suzanne Lewis for more information.

 Meets the 1st Thursday, monthly at 12:00.-1:00 p.m.